-Among the questions that GBPRU research is aimed at addressing are: (1) when did people arrive in the Great Basin?; (2) what is the temporal relationship between fluted and Western Stemmed projectile points?; and (3) what types of resources did Paleoindians exploit in the Great Basin?
+Among the questions that GBPRU research is aimed at addressing are: When did people arrive in the Great Basin?
+What is the temporal relationship between fluted and western stemmed projectile points?
+And what types of resources did Paleoindians exploit in the Great Basin?
 Because caves and rockshelters generally preserve organic materials and subsistence remains amendable for radiocarbon dating more so than open-air sites, the GBPRU has embarked a long-term research program to find terminal Pleistocene/early Holocene occupations with the potential to address these questions.
-This work involves visiting known but untested sites, surveying drainages for undiscovered caves and rock shelters, and revisiting previously excavated or looted sites that may still contain the potential to house early deposits (Figure 1).
+This work involves visiting known but un-tested sites, surveying drainages for undiscovered caves and rock shelters, and revisiting previously excavated or looted sites that may still contain the potential to house early deposits.

 Paleoindian occupations, especially those containing fluted points, are extremely rare in Great Basin caves and rockshelters.
 Despite that fact, we must continue the search for such sites to definitively address the questions outlined above.
 Typically, we excavate one or two 1m x 1m test pits in each shelter of interest.
-Recently, this work has taken us to southern Oregon and the Bonneville Basin of western Utah (Figures 2 and 3).
+Recently, this work has taken us to southern Oregon and the Bonneville Basin of western Utah.

 In addition to providing data on how specific locations were used, our cave and rockshelter testing program will ultimately provide a robust dataset that can be used to test hypotheses about diachronic shifts in the use of such sites across space and time.
 This information can also be used in conjunction with data derived from large-scale survey projects, which provide a picture of changing landscape use of open-air locations.
 Together, these two bodies of information can be used to evaluate and refine existing models of prehistoric lifeways in different parts of the Great Basin.